ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Amazon.com, Inc.

 3

 Amazon wants to know what YOU specifically did, not what the team did.
-Use "I" not "we" when describing your contributions.
+Overuse of "we" is one of the most common reasons candidates are marked down.
+Clearly distinguish your contributions from the team's in the Action section.

 4